-We currently have a total of ten members of the board of directors, six of whom are independent directors.
-On February 26, 2015, our board of directors adopted resolutions increasing the size of our board of directors from ten to twelve members and appointing two new independent members to our board of directors.
-The increase in the size of our board of directors and the appointments will become effective on April 1, 2015.
+We currently have a total of eleven members of the board of directors, seven of whom are independent directors.
 A director is considered independent if he or she is not an "interested person" as that term is defined under Section 2(a)(19) of the 1940 Act.
 Our charter provides that a majority of our board of directors must be independent directors except for a period of up to 60 days after the death, removal or resignation of an independent director pending the election of his or her successor.